Aryan-1998/Aryan-1998/README.md

 - ⚡ Fun fact:I love opensource and believe in free education.
 I give one on one guidance for free.

-- 👨‍⚖️ I am currently working at `Larsen and Toubro Infotech Ltd` as Senior Data Engineer.
+- 👨‍⚖️ I am currently working at `Dassault Systemes` as Software Engineer.
-- 🙇‍♂️ Languages : `English` `Hindi` `Bengali`
+- 🙇‍♂️ Languages : `English` `Hindi`

 <br />
 <br />